Fraternalilab/POPScomp/FunPDBe/README.md

 - POPS errors are ignored because of the leading '-' in the command call.

 ## Invoked *Makefile.validate*
+- Run 'make validate'.
 - A macro creates a list of all *JSON* files in the current (sub)directory) and parses \*.json into \*.jsonval dependencies.
 - The python validator *funpdbe\_client.py* is invoked for each dependency file.
 - If validation is successful, a symbolic link \*.jsonval is created that points to \*.json.
+- Run 'make rsyncval' to create a directory (remote or local) with all validated source *JSON* files.
+This is to upload the validated output to FunPDBe as one data structure.

+## Upload *JSON* output

 ## Parallelism
 Make is run in parallel by using the '-j' flag: